datasig-ac-uk/esig/OSX/README.md

 ## Building esig for OSX.

-It is not straightforward (and arguably not legal) to run OSX in a Docker container, so the procedure here is run directly on a Mac machine, using python virtualenv environments.
+It is not straightforward (and arguably not legal) to run OSX in a Docker container, so the procedure here is run directly on Mac, using python virtualenv environments.

 ### Prerequisites